daleasberry/encog-android-core/README.txt

 Encog Android 3.3

 This is a port of Encog into an Android library containing only the machine learning algorithms (and supporting code).
 All GUI / user-interactive application code will be split into another project in the future.
+Non-portable features will be translated, if possible, and noted when not.

 The following links will be helpful getting started with Encog.